Willow ptarmigan: Taxonomy

-The willow ptarmigan often hybridises with the black grouse (Tetrao tetrix) and the hazel grouse (Tetrastes bonasia) and occasionally with the western capercaillie (Tetrao urogallus), the spruce grouse (Falcipennis canadensis) and the rock ptarmigan (Lagopus muta).
+The willow ptarmigan often hybridises with the black grouse (Lyrurus tetrix) or the hazel grouse (Tetrastes bonasia) and occasionally with the western capercaillie (Tetrao urogallus), the spruce grouse (Canachites canadensis), and the rock ptarmigan (Lagopus muta).

 During the Pleistocene, the willow ptarmigan widely occurred in continental Europe.
 Authors who recognize paleosubspecies have named the Pleistocene willow ptarmigan L. l. noaillensis (though the older name medius might be the correct one).
 These marginally different birds are said to have gradually changed from the earlier (Pliocene) Lagopus atavus into the present-day species L. lagopus.
 Pleistocene willow ptarmigan are recorded from diverse sites until the end of the Vistulian glaciation about 10,000 years ago, when the species, by then all but identical with the living birds, retreated northwards with its tundra habitat.
 Additionally, mitochondrial DNA of the willow ptarmigan has been recovered from permafrost in the Yukon Territory.